sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-4/hana-advanced-analytics-teched-4.md

 });
 ```

-Use the latitude and longitude from Google maps to replace the sample latitude and longitude
+Use the latitude and longitude from Google maps to replace the sample latitude and longitude.

 ![Docstore](5.png)

 Fill in your first name, your favorite color and the day of your birthday.
 These values will be used to create your code name and transferred to the shared database.

 For example:

 ![Docstore](6.png)